5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 		- For macOS High Sierra: `FF030000` (0x3FF)

 6. **SMBIOS**: Under `SystemProductName`, select the correct SMBIOS for your CPU and generate a serial, etc. for it.
 My EFI utilizes Patches and kexts from OpenCore Legacy Patcher which allow using the correct SMBIOS for Ivy Bridge CPUs on macOS 11.3 and newer (Darwin Kernel 20.4+), so native Power Management and OTA System Updates are working oob which wouldn't be possible otherwise past macOS Catalina.
-	-  For Intel i7: `MacBookPro10,1`
+	-  For Intel i7: `MacBookPro10,1` (Default)
 	-  For Intel i5: `MacBookPro10,2`

 7. **WiFi and Bluetooth** (Read carefully!)
 	- **Case 1: Intel Wifi/BT Card**.
 In stock configuration, the T530 comes with an Intel WiFi/Bluetooth card, so you need different kexts for WiFi and Bluetooth.
 It may work with [**OpenIntelWireless**](https://github.com/OpenIntelWireless) kexts.
 		- Check the compatibility list to find out if your card is supported.
-		- Remove `BluetoolFixup` and all kexts containing "Brcm" in the name.
+		- Remove all kexts containing "Brcm" in the name.
 		- Add the required Kexts for your Intel card to `EFI/OC/Kexts` folder and `config.plist` before attempting to boot with this EFI!
 	- **Case 2: 3rd Party WiFi/BT Cards**.
 These require the [**1vyrain**](https://1vyra.in/) jailbreak to unlock the BIOS to disable the WiFi Whitelist (not required if the 3rd party card is whitelisted).
 		- I use a WiFi/BT Card by Broadcom, so my setup requires `AirportBrcmFixup` for WiFi and `BrcmPatchRAM` and additional satellite kexts for Bluetooth.
 Read the comments in the config for details.
 		- `BrcmFirmwareData.kext` is used for injecting the required firmware for Broadcom devices.
-Alternatively, you can use `BrcmFirmwareRepo.kext` which is more efficient but needs to be installed into `System/Library/Extensions` since it cannot be injected by Bootloaders.
+Alternatively, you can use `BrcmFirmwareRepo.kext` which is more efficient but has to be installed into `System/Library/Extensions` since it cannot be injected by Bootloaders.
-		- If you use a WiFi/BT Card from a different vendor than Broadcom, remove BluetoolFixup and the Brcm Kexts and add the Kext(s) required for your card to the kext folder and `config.plist` before deploying the EFI folder!
+		- If you use a WiFi/BT Card from a different vendor than Broadcom, remove the Brcm Kexts and add the Kext(s) required for your card to the kext folder and `config.plist` before deploying the EFI folder!

 8. **Kernel Section**
 	- **Kernel/Patch**: If you have an [HDD caddy](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/issues/37#issuecomment-1509840983) for the DVD drive bay, you can add this [kernel patch](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/blob/main/Additional_Files/SATA_Hotplug.plist) to your config to enable SATA hot plugging.